shyyhs/shyyhs.github.io/_pages/about.md

 - Minor in Japanese, School of Foreign Languages, Shanghai Jiao Tong University, 2015--2018.
 - Passed Japanese Language Proficiency Test N1 (the highest level) in 2017.

-### Jogging and Hiking
+### Jogging/Hiking/Ski

-- Finisher of the full course of the [Kyoto Marathon 2023](https://2023.kyoto-marathon.com/en/index.html).
+- Finisher of the full course of the [Kyoto Marathon 2023](https://2023.kyoto-marathon.com/en/index.html) and [Biwako Marathon 2024](https://biwako-marathon.com/)
-- Hiked [Mount Kita](https://en.wikipedia.org/wiki/Mount_Kita), [Mount Yake](https://en.wikipedia.org/wiki/Mount_Yake) and some other famous mountains in Japan.
+- Hiking include [Mount Kita](https://en.wikipedia.org/wiki/Mount_Kita), [Mount Yake](https://en.wikipedia.org/wiki/Mount_Yake) and some other famous mountains in Japan.
+- Ski.
+I only went to some famous ski resorts in Japan such as [Shiga kogen](https://shigakogen-ski.or.jp/english/index.html) and [Niseko](https://www.niseko.ne.jp/en/).
+And I hope to go to Alps someday.